Andrew Luks, MD

 Research and Teaching Interests

-My primary research and writing interests are in the area of high altitude physiology and medicine and, in particular, the interaction between underlying medical diseases, such as COPD, and the high altitude environment.
+My primary research and writing interests are in the area of high altitude physiology and medicine and, in particular, advising travelers to high altitude including those with underlying medical problems.
+I have an additional interest in respiratory physiology and exercise physiology and enjoy educating others in those areas.

-In addition to my research and writing in this area, I devote a lot of time to the education of medical students, serving as Clerkship director for the 4th year medical student elective in pulmonary medicine and the sub-internship in critical care medicine, as well as a co-course chair in the division's Respiratory System course.
-I am the co-course director for the two second-year medical student elective courses, Introduction to Critical Care Medicine and Wilderness Medicine.
+In addition to my research and writing in those areas, I devote a lot of time to the education of learners across the spectrum of training levels.
+My primary focus is on medical student education, as I serve as course chair for MedSci530 Circulatory Systems (CPR), one of the major blocks for first year students in the new School of Medicine curriculum and also serve as co-course director for the two second-year medical student elective courses, Introduction to Critical Care Medicine and Wilderness Medicine.
 I am also the program director for the Critical Care Medicine fellowship training program.

-Luks AM, McIntosh SE, Grissom CK, Auerbach PS, Rodway GW, Schoene RB, Zafren K, Hackett PH; Wilderness Medical Society.
-Wilderness Medical Society consensus guidelines for the prevention and treatment of acute altitude illness.
-Wilderness Environ Med.
-2010 Jun;21(2):146-55.
+Luks AM, McIntosh SE, Grissom CK, Auerbach PS, Rodway GW, Schoene RB, Zafren K, Hackett PH.
+Wilderness Medical Society Consensus Guidelines for the Prevention and Treatment of Acute Altitude Illness: 2014 Update.
+Wilderness Environ Med 2014.
+25(4S): S4-S14